danczw/Discord-Bot_Hase/README.md

 ## Bot commands

 The BDB features a range of commands, which are organized into different categories based on their functionality.
-These categories include BASIC, FUN, and GPT3. `_abc_` shows a argument required by the command.
+These categories include GENERAL, FUN, DATA and GPT. `_abc_` shows a argument required by the command.

 Here are the commands that fall under each category:

-### BASIC commands
+### GENERAL commands

 The following commands fall under the category of BASIC: